nicowilliams/ctp/README.md

 > NOTE: This repo is mirrored at https://github.com/cryptonector/ctp and https://github.com/nicowilliams/ctp

 # Q: What is it?
-A: A user-land-RCU-like API for C, permissively licensed
+A: Lock-free Data Structures and APIs for C, Particularly RCU, Permissively Licensed

+This repository's current features are:

+ - a lock-free/wait-free read-copy-update (RCU) like, thread-safe variable (TSV) for C with a very simple API (get & set)
+ - a hazard-pointer data structure and API for C
+ - a lock-free array list for C
+ - a lock-free "descriptor table" for C (much like POSIX file descriptor tables, but for other things than open files)
+ - a pthread key multiplexer to avoid running out of pthread keys

+Upcoming:

-This repository's only current feature is a read-copy-update (RCU) like, thread-safe variable (TSV) for C.  More C thread-primitives may be added in the future, thus the repository's name being quite generic.
+ - a lock-free hash table with similar semantics to the thread-safe variable (TSV)

+More C thread-primitives may be added in the future, thus the repository's name being quite generic.

 A TSV lets readers safely keep using a value read from the TSV until they read the next value.
 Memory management is automatic: values are